asumagic/angelsea/README.md

 version we vendor for your own project and link against the `asea_angelscript` target.

-If you want to provide any of dependencies yourself (e.g. because you also use them), see the optional step.
+If you want to provide any of dependencies yourself (e.g. you also use them and don't want to rely on Angelsea building it), see the optional step.

 > [!NOTE]
 > The `vendor/angelscript` submodule points to the